TuftsRT/guides/source/hpc/examples/advanced-jupyter.md

 ### Install

 - These instructions require conda.
-You can use conda via modules, or the custom conda instructions below.
+You can use our conda install available via modules, or the custom conda instructions below.

 #. conda create -n jupyter python=3
 #. conda activate jupyter